AndrewJakubowicz/ts-depDraw/README.md

  - [ ] Create frontend repo.
  - [ ] Use opn to open browser.
  - [ ] Fix tests so that things are legit.

+ # Known Bugs

+ - [ ] Dependencies are anything in scope.
+Regardless if they are actual dependencies.
+ - [ ] Function declaration headers are listed as dependencies.
+ - [ ] Duplicated dependents for some tokens.